 Uff, after six months of writing, reviewing, deleting, yelling and almost giving up, I finally finished the Master's research thesis.
-You can check it out in maestria. perrotuerto.blog.
+You can check it out here.

-The thesis is about intellectual property, commons and cultural and philosophical production.
+The thesis is about intellectual property, commons

+and cultural and philosophical production.
 I completed the Master's of Philosophy at the National Autonomous University of Mexico (UNAM).
 This research was written in Spanish and it consists of almost 27K words and ~100 pages.